 There is a crescent-shaped version called Venillekipferl found in Austria, Germany, Hungary, the Czech Republic, Slovakia, and Switzerland.
 They are traditionally made a Christmas What distinguishes these is that the powdered sugar with which they are dusted is vanilla-flavored.

 Growing up, we called these cookies “snowball cookies” for their white, round appearance, and we made them at Christmas time.
+We have also heard them called Russian butter cookies, Russian tea ball butter cookies, or Russian tea cookies.

 Serves: 48 cookies